tengyaolong2000/simple_gcc_agent/README.md

 - Express (Javascript)
 - Playwright (Python)
 - Docker (Docker)
+- RealVNC Viewer

 ## FAQ
 Q) How is the interface between Python code and Typescript/ Javascript tools implemented? <br/>
 A) A controller Javascript/Typescript server is set up with Express where requests are POSTed

+Q) How to view Desktop GUI?
+A) Use RealVNC Viewer and connect to 127.0.0.1:5900 (if you use the default Dockerfile)

 ## Common errors
 Make sure container_name="your container name" find your container name via Docker desktop.